fwip/mtg_pronouns/reworded_cards.md

 **Creature**

-Whenever Shocker deals damage to a player, they discards all the cards in their hand, then draws that many cards.
+Whenever Shocker deals damage to a player, that player discards all the cards in their hand, then draws that many cards.

 **1 / 1**